Gabon Says Coup Attempt Is 'Under Control' After Soldiers Seized Radio Station

 In an interview with French broadcaster RFI, Mapangou said several leaders of the attempted coup had been arrested.

-The coup was broadcast from Libreville, capital of the West African nation, in a radio address that was also shared in an online video.
+The declaration of a coup was broadcast from Libreville, capital of the West African nation, in a radio address that was also shared in an online video.
 It featured a soldier who identified himself as Lt.
-Lieutenant Kelly Ondo Obiang, a commander in the Republican Guard and leader of the Patriotic Movement of the Young Defense and Security Forces.
+Kelly Ondo Obiang, a commander in the Republican Guard and leader of the Patriotic Movement of the Defense and Security Forces of Gabon.

-The incident set off confusion in and outside of Gabon, coming as the ailing President Ali Bongo Ondimba — whose family has run the oil-rich country since the 1960s — continues a lengthy recovery in Morocco.
+The incident set off confusion in and outside of Gabon, coming as ailing President Ali Bongo Ondimba — whose family has run the oil-rich country since the 1960s — continues a lengthy recovery in Morocco.

-As he spoke, Ondo Obiang was bracketed by two fellow soldiers, who held assault rifles and gave emphatic nods of agreement during his nearly 6-minute address.
+As he spoke, Ondo Obiang was bracketed by two fellow soldiers who held assault rifles and gave emphatic nods of agreement during his nearly six-minute address.

 Calling on Gabon's citizens to support the coup, Ondo Obiang said, "If you are eating, stop; if you are having a drink, stop; if you are sleeping, wake up.
 Wake up your neighbors, in all the provinces, all the cities, all the villages — rise up as one and take control of the street."